Quotations for May, 2004

 Insofar as theology is an attempt to define and clarify intellectual positions, it is apt to lead to discussion, to differences of opinion, even to controversy, and hence to be divisive.
 And this has had a strong tendency to dampen serious discussion of theological issues in most groups, and hence to strengthen the general anti-intellectual bias...

-(see the book; see also Titus 3:9; more at Church)
+(see the book; see also Tit.
+3:9; more at Argument, Church, Discontent, Discord, Theology)

 Friday, May 14, 2004